vega/vega-embed/README.md

 By default, the Vega loader does not send the credentials of the current page with requests.
 You can override this behavior by passing `{loader: { http: { credentials: 'same-origin' }}}` as the embed option.

+### What CSS should I use to support `container` sizing?

+When using [container](https://vega.github.io/vega-lite/docs/size.html#specifying-responsive-width-and-height) sizing in Vega-Lite, make sure to set the width of the DOM element you passed to Embed.

 ## Build Process

 To build `vega-embed.js` and view the test examples, you must have [yarn](https://yarnpkg.com/en/) installed.